MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 A pointer to the character string to process.

 *`nCount`*\
 Specifies the length of the string.
-For the ANSI version, it is a `BYTE` count and for the Unicode function it is a `WORD` count.
+For the ANSI version, it's a `BYTE` count and for the Unicode function it's a `WORD` count.
 For more information, see [`GetCharacterPlacement`](/windows/win32/api/wingdi/nf-wingdi-getcharacterplacementw).

 *`nMaxExtent`*\
 Specifies the maximum extent (in logical units) to which the string is processed.
 Characters that, if processed, would exceed this extent are ignored.
 Computations for any required ordering or glyph arrays apply only to the included characters.
 This parameter is used only if the `GCP_MAXEXTENT` value is specified in the *`dwFlags`* parameter.
 As the function processes the input string, each character and its extent is added to the output, extent, and other arrays only if the total extent has not yet exceeded the maximum.
 Once the limit is reached, processing will stop.